mxkoder/Sem1-Assign2-Part2-Connect4-AB/README.md

 ![time bomb exploding](/readme-images/time-bomb-exp.png)

 ### Validation and prompts
-There are several validation and prompts within the project.
+There are several criteria validation and prompts to re-enter values within the project.
 If a user enters an invalid value, they will be prompted to select again with a message highlighting the error.

 Examples of validation and error prompts:
 * Selecting a column